Yoga Anatomy: Preventative Strategies for Lower Back Strain

 (Pashimottanasana illustrating joint rhythm without engaging the quadriceps.
 Note the increased lumbar flexion.)

-Unsound theory is like a fly in the ointment.
+The unsound theory is like a fly in the ointment.
 These things become “memes” that get circulated as if they were based on truth.
-And although such theories are often not based in reality, they can have manifestations in the real world, including a potentially increased incidence of back strains and other injuries.
-These problems then get sensationalized in the media and so on.
-Ironically, such media coverage can lead to well-considered analysis, which then helps to identify and eliminate potentially harmful disinformation and implement an affirmative strategy of prevention.
+Although such theories are often not based in reality, they can have manifestations in the real world, including a potentially increased incidence of back strains and other injuries.
+These problems then get sensationalized in the media, and so on.
+Ironically, such media coverage can lead to well-considered analysis, which helps identify and eliminate potentially harmful disinformation and implement an affirmative prevention strategy.

 If you suffer from back pain, be sure to consult your physician to determine the cause; work under the guidance of a physician to manage your pain.